arapl3y/CFA-Major-Project-1/README.md

 [PHOTO OF WRITTEN DESIGN PLAN]

-I also used Trello to make sure I kept to my original plan and was fulfilling the outcomes I had set the project... https://trello.com/b/lujtBX49/personal-portfolio (fill this out with basic user stories/design idea)
+I also used Trello to make sure I kept to my original plan and was fulfilling the outcomes I had set the project... https://trello.com/b/lujtBX49/personal-portfolio (fill this out with basic user stories/design idea).

+Due to my design being image heavy, I decided to use [http://optimizilla.com/](Optimizilla) to create optimised, minified copies of my images which drastically decreased load time.

 ### The Design